Tourist visa to Thailand

 For official information and a list of countries that do not require a visa to enter Thailand, visit the Thai Ministry of Foreign Affairs website: thaievisa.go.th.

-At an international airport or land border crossing, you will receive a stamp in your passport indicating the latest date you can leave the country.
+You will receive a passport stamp at the international airport or land border crossing, with the latest date you can leave the country.

 In very rare cases, you may also be asked to provide a return ticket or proof of sufficient funds (20 000 thb per person or 40 000 thb per family).